ropensci-archive/roweb2/content/technotes/2020-07-07-github-pat-credentials.md

  - If you have enabled 2FA, you must use a PAT to authenticate programmatically.
 You have no choice.
  - A PAT can easily be revoked or updated.
 You can even automate this via the Github API.
- - You can generate many PATs with specific permissions, giving you fine grained security control.
+ - You can generate many PATs with specific permissions, giving you fine-grained security control.

 In conclusion, if you are a responsible GitHub user, you have enabled 2FA on your account, and you only ever enter your main password when authenticating on the GitHub website.
 Everywhere else you should be using a PAT, preferably one that only has the permissions it needs.